 Countless products exist for original equipment manufacturers, so selecting the right one for your application can be daunting.
-Determining the best fit involves (1) understanding your application’s needs, (2) recognizing the different chemistries and product options and determining the compatibility of those products to your materials, and (3) finding the right partner to come up with creative solutions.
+Determining the best fit involves (1) understanding your application’s needs, (2) recognizing the different chemistries and product options and determining the compatibility of those products with adjacent materials, and (3) finding the right partner to come up with creative solutions.

 - Have you had difficulty in the past with other products?